Greater pipefish: Description

 The greater pipefish has a long segmented armoured body, angular in cross section and stretching up 45 cm long with its stiff appearance.
 It ranges a color brown to green in with broad alternating light and dark hue along it.
 Its customized by a long snout with mouth on end and a slight hump on the top of the body just behind the eyes.

 The fish is generally 33 cm to 35 cm in length with a reported maximum length of 47 cm.
 They are almost square in each segment of the body, and known to feel rigid when handled.
-The greater pipefish has distinctive body rings which are a sandy brown with darker bars covering his body in between.
+The greater pipefish has distinctive body rings which are a sandy brown with darker bars covering its body in between.

 Anatomy

 The anatomy of fish vary through the sex.
 The top third of the females belly is deep (when egg bound), twice the breadth of the lower two thirds below the vent.
 The male is the "tailing" with the twin folds below the vent.
 The folds of the skin make the middle third and during the "brooding" of the young they swell in size until the young are released from the pouch (at a size of 22 mm to 35 mm).